 Let’s give an example.
 Ludwig van Beethoven’s music and most early silent films fall under public domain because of either they were created before copyright existed, or their copyright term expired.

 In the United States, any musical composition created before 1925 falls under Public Domain.
 Every year more music becomes public domain.
-For example, songs and music written in 1925 became public domain on January 1st, 2021.
+For example, songs and music written in 1926 will become public domain on January 1st, 2022.

 Creative Commons Music

 Music under Creative Commons licensing is protected by its author, but some uses are allowed for free.
 Usually the creator asks for attribution and credit.
 The creator may also choose to prohibit commercial use or monetization.

 In short, if you download music under Creative Commons from sites like Bensound, you need to comply with their music license.
 CCTrax is another example of a music library offering tracks covered by the creative commons licensing.
 You can download and use their music for free as you see fit.
 But the usage is limited to non-commercial activities and attribution is required.

 Well, the phrase “copyright free music” is currently used to mean “royalty free music”.
 It’s not very correct, by the way.